dehavenm/7bot-Python/README.md

 `arm.setSpeed(speed)`

-Sets the motor speed for each individual zervo of the robot, given as a Numpy array of 7 values from 0-250.
+Sets the motor speed for each individual servo of the robot, given as a Numpy array of 7 values from 0-250.
 Array indices 0-5 refer to the robot's joints, and index 6 controls the speed of the gripper servo (if using the optional gripper).

+### Position

+`arm.setAngle(angles)`

+Sets the position of each servo (from 0-180 degrees) of the robot, given as a Numpy array of 7 values from 0-180.
+Array indices 0-5 refer to the robot's joints, and index 6 controls the speed of the gripper servo (if using the optional gripper).
+If using the vacuum pump, set the value of index 6 to 0 to turn the vacuum on, and 180 to turn it off.
+The servos have an effective angular resolution of roughly 0.18 degrees.